1. Introduction to the WRAPROWS Function

 At this point, the function prompts you to select the source data range.
 Click on the starting cell of the source data

-, which allows you to select the content of the source data and fill it into the function parameter: =WRAPROWS(D2:O2
+D2, then hold the Shift key and click on the ending cell of the source data O2, which allows you to select the content of the source data and fill it into the function parameter: =WRAPROWS(D2:O2.

 5. Specify How Many Columns of Data to Convert